syncfusion-content/wpf-docs/wpf/DocumentContainer/Setting-Window-State.md

 ---
 layout: post
 title: Setting Window State| DocumentContainer | Wpf | Syncfusion
-description: setting window state
+description: Explains about setting window state in DocumentContainer
 platform: wpf
 control: DocumentContainer
 documentation: ug
 ---
+# Window States of MDIWindow

-# Setting Window State
+## Setting Window State

 There are three possible window states of MDI windows for the Document Container control.
 They are as follows.